vapor-ware/synse-server/docs/source/user/configuration.rst

     Configuration options for registering plugins with Synse Server.

     :tcp:
-        TCP-based plugin configurations.
-This should be a mapping where the key is the name of the plugin, and the value is the TCP host/port for that plugin, e.g. ``plugin1: 192.1.53.2:5022``
+        TCP-based plugin configuration.
+This should be a list of addresses for each of the TCP plugins to register, e.g. ``192.1.53.2:5022``

     :unix:
+        Unix socket-based plugin configuration.
+This should be a list of addresses for each of the Unix socket plugins to register.
+A unix socket address is the path to the socket file, e.g. ``/tmp/example.sock``

+    :discover:
+        Configuration options for plugin service discovery.

+        :kubernetes:
+            Configuration options for plugin service discovery via Kubernetes.

+            :endpoints:
+                Configurations for plugin service discovery via Kubernetes service endpoints.

+                :labels:
-        Unix socket-based plugin configurations.
-This should be a mapping where the key is the name of the plugin socket, and the value is the directory it exists in, e.g. ``plugin1: /tmp/run``.
-The value can be left blank,e.g. ``plugin1:`` to signify that the socket is in the default location.
+                    The endpoint labels to filter by to select the services that are plugins.
+This should be a map where the key is the label name and the value is the value that the label should match to.

 :cache:
     Configuration options for the Synse Server caches.